S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 ![Screenshot From 2024-12-30 01-55-36](https://github.com/user-attachments/assets/84af56a2-19c3-4eaa-a805-ad790a0c5143)

 The final step in this process involves the execution of the final payload.
-After being decrypted and loaded into the current process, the final payload is designed to beacon out to both OneDrive API-based C2 server.
+After being decrypted and loaded into the current process, the final payload is designed to beacon out to both OneDrive API-based BEAR-C2 server Profil.

 https://github.com/user-attachments/assets/15f4c8dc-e983-41c5-ba25-96d64e1b9a02